ch-sa/labelCloud/README.md

 | `Esc` | Chancel Selected Points |

 ## Usage & Attribution
-When using the tool feel free to drop me a mail with feedback or a description of your use case (christophs.sager[at]tu-dresden.de).
+When using the tool feel free to drop me a mail with feedback or a description of your use case (christoph.sager[at]tu-dresden.de).

 If you are using the tool for a scientific project please think about citing: